beeware/batavia/docs/how-to/tour.rst

 Core Code
 *********

-Batavia implements the Python native types, builtins, and standard library partially in JavaScript.
+Batavia implements the core language (types, builtins and the core interpreter) are all javascript, as well those portions of the standard library that depend on system services.
 This ensures quick execution and less compiling of the compiler.
 These are orgainzed into the ``builtins``, ``core``, ``modules``, ``stdlib``, and ``types`` files of the main ``/batavia`` directory, with corresponding subdirectories.
 Alongside the virtual machine and test suite, this code makes